-Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings, allowing for areas of discolouration to the seals/grout.
+Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
 Given the presence of the shower mounted over the bath, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
 Failure to do so can lead to concealed defects behind wall finishes, and below the bath.
 As the bath is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
 In a property of this age it is possible for lead pipework to be present in concealed areas however; none was noted within the limitations of the inspection.
-There is no extractor fan located in the bathroom.